 In 1990, AEA failed to pass the Arizona Classroom Improvement Program Initiative for $1billion for public schools.
 AEA tried again with Prop 301, the Classroom Site Fund Act, which passed in 2000.

 AEA wins lawsuit in Arizona State Supreme Court to protect public school funds by challenging state’s first voucher laws.

 To help stop the bleeding of billions in cuts to education, AEA was one of the key groups to back Prop 100, a temporary 3-year penny sales tax increase to raise $3 billion for education and public safety.

 AEA wins lawsuit in Arizona Superior Court challenging legislature’s attempt to reduce the salaries of public school employees by increasing their retirement contribution rate.
 This lawsuit resulted in legislation that returned the contribution rate back to an even split and required the state to refund money to public employees.

 Prop 123, increase distributions from the Arizona Land Trust Permanent Endowment Fund for 10 fiscal years to increase K-12 education spending, passed.

 REDforED walkout, over 75,000 educators, parents, students, community members, and education supporters marched to the Capitol to support OUR public schools.
 Prop 208 the Invest in Education Act was passed.

 Keeping the Promise of Quality Public Education

-With more than 20,000 members, the Arizona Education Association (AEA) is the largest professional association for public school employees in Arizona.
+With more than 20,000 members, the Arizona Education Association (AEA) is the labor union for public school employees in Arizona.
 AEA members are teachers, community college professors, counselors, speech pathologists, bus drivers, secretaries, retired educators and student teachers and they belong to more than 150 local affiliates across Arizona.